Table of contentsRLC circuitRLC circuit frequencyFormula for the resonant frequency of the RLC circuitQ of the RLC circuitFAQs

-In its basic form, all three elements are connected in a series.
-Other, more complicated, configurations are possible and used for specific purposes.
+In its basic form, all three elements are connected in a series (as shown below).
+Other, more complicated configurations are possible and used for specific purposes.
 Here, we will look only at the simplest one.

 The RLC circuits have many applications.
 For example, you can encounter them in:

-- filters - basic blocks of equalizers in music equipment, can also be designed with a simpler RC circuit;
+- Filters – basic blocks of equalizers in music equipment can also be designed with a simpler RC circuit; and

 In all these applications, the resonant frequency of the RLC circuit is its chief characteristic.
 So what is the RLC circuit frequency?